jessicaUP/dull/README.md

 ## Future Changes

-- Button lthat allows user to mix up the colors, so they are not in rainbow order.
+- Button that allows user to mix up the colors, so they are not in rainbow order.
 - Add hints:
    1. Highlight mid point of the path.
    2. Provide a preview of the mixed color for hover swatch.